Existential Anxiety: Definition And Coping Tips

 As the American Psychological Association puts it, existential anxiety is “a general sense of anguish or despair associated with an individual’s recognition of the inevitability of death”.
 As a result, a person may become preoccupied with existential questions about why they’re here and what the meaning of their own life is, or they may develop an intense, debilitating fear of death that prevents them from doing things they’d otherwise like to.

-Existential anxiety itself isn’t a diagnosable mental health condition according to the DSM-5, but it can be triggered for someone with a diagnosable mental health condition.
+Existential anxiety itself isn’t a diagnosable mental health condition according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), but it can be more likely to manifest in someone with a diagnosable mental health condition.

-So while it’s not uncommon for us all to ponder existential questions like the meaning of life from time to time and perhaps even feel uneasy or worried about death, someone with existential anxiety may frequently experience overwhelm and existential dread as a result of negative thoughts.
+So while it’s not uncommon for us all to ponder existential questions like the meaning of life from time to time and perhaps even feel uneasy or worried about death, someone with existential anxiety may frequently experience overwhelm and existential dread as a result of negative thoughts on this topic.

 What can trigger existential anxiety?